RedaAdjab/Pong-V1.0-20GC-Project/README.md

 ## 🚀 The 20 Games Challenge
 This is Game 1 out of 20 in my challenge.
-Follow the full challenge and devlogs here: *[link to your devlog, blog, or GitHub profile]*
+Follow the full challenge and devlogs here: *[link will be updated]*

 ## 🎮 Game Overview
 A simple, classic Pong game made in Unity using C#.